 His mother, a painter, ensured A. K. was exposed to the visual arts, devoting hours to museums (which he hated at the time) and cultural sites during family vacations.
 In particular, Karnak in Egypt and Petra in Jordan left him awed by their scale.
 His mother took copious reference photographs for her art, depicting the beaches of the Persian Gulf, oil refineries, and geometric architecture.

-In Saudi Arabia, female beauty was censored in television, movies, and magazines, with women cloaked from head to toe in abayas.
-Family vacations in Europe, however, revealed permissive attitudes, as embodied by a woman walking in a tube top and thong in Stockholm, Sweden or kink photo magazines displayed at eye level on a German newsstand.
+In Saudi Arabia, female beauty was censored on television, movies, and in magazines, and women were cloaked from head to toe in abayas.
+Family vacations in Europe, however, revealed permissive attitudes, as embodied by a woman walking in a tube top and thong in Stockholm, Sweden or kink magazines displayed at eye level on a German newsstand.
 American culture laid between the extremes of Arabia and Europe: Playboy magazines were visible but out of reach.

 A. K.’s earliest artistic expressions regarding women’s bodies were secret collages clipped from swimwear and underwear catalogs.
 An awareness that such imagery could be socially acceptable came in the form of pin-up-style pop art.
 In New York’s Museum of Modern Art, he was struck by Tom Wesselmann's Smoker and Mouth series and Roy Lichtenstein’s playful nudes.
 He was also inspired by Pin-Up by Hajime Sorayama, his first art book.

-For the final three years of high school, A. K. attended Selwyn, a boarding school in Denton, Texas, returning to Arabia for summers and breaks.
-A Surrealism art history class made visual art distinctly more interesting to him.
+For grades 10 through 12, A. K. lived on campus at a boarding school in Denton, Texas, returning to Arabia for summers and breaks.
+A Surrealism art history class secured his interest in visual art.
 He was captivated by the genre’s playful eroticism and interest in the subconscious.
 Ironically, that art history teacher discouraged A. K. from straying from academics.

-In college, a desire to pursue art while also having a fallback plan led him to double major in art and computer science at Fort Lewis College in Durango, Colorado.
-Defying his father’s wishes, he soon switched to major only in art, a dispute that caused family tension which took years to reconcile.
-This was an early experience of choosing art over more practical considerations, a choice that resurfaced throughout his career.
+A desire to pursue art while also having a fallback plan led him to double major in art and computer science at Fort Lewis College in Durango, Colorado.
+Defying his father’s wishes, he switched to major only in art, a dispute that caused family tension which took years to reconcile.
+This was an early experience of choosing art over more practical considerations, a dilemma that would resurface throughout his career.

-He socialized only occasionally, painting and practicing photography seven days a week.
-He would also paint over previous work to save on materials, a practice an instructor brough to an end by purchasing his paintings so he could afford blank canvases.
+He socialized only occasionally in college, painting and practicing photography seven days a week.
+He painted over previous work to save on materials, a practice an instructor brough to an end by purchasing his paintings so he could afford blank canvases.
 When his set of oil paints was stolen, he made his own from ground pigment, binder, and drying oils.
 When he lost his roommate his senior year, he decided to scrape by financially.
 He used the extra space as a studio, photographing four or five people a month.

 As he continued exhibiting, gallerists and art collectors were most interested in his more provocative images.
-He realized he didn’t need universal acceptance and began experimenting more with nude subjects.
+He realized he didn’t need universal acceptance and began experimenting more with nude photography of female subjects.

 Unprepared to give up steady work, he devoted his evenings and weekends to his artwork and writing a series of how-to nude photography books.

-After years of income-driven career moves, A. K. recognized it was more important to create art full-time.
-To finance this transition, he sold his two cars and bought an economical one.
+At one career turning point, A. K. recognized it was more important to create art full-time.
+To finance this transition, he traded his two cars for an economical one.
 The risk paid off.
-A. K. found collectors who appreciated his style of nude photography.
+A. K.'s collectors appreciate his daring aesthetic.
 He now displays his work exclusively online to a niche market, with an occasional exception of local events, such as the Piccolo Spoleto exhibit.
 Collectors from over a dozen countries come from varied walks of life, such as regional bank CEO, attorney, pediatrician, state trooper, Hollywood film director, and data entry clerk.